 If you have endured a traumatic brain injury that leaves you unable to work, we suggest contacting a Tulsa Social Security disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 We will help you every step of the way and fight for your rights.
 Contact us today.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys